gou1/wow/README.md

 This is a sandbox to create an online service to manage Doge's in Maniaplanet.

 It exposes:
- - A REST Symfony2 API built with current best practices (FOSRestBundle, JMSSerializerBundle, NelmioApiDocBundle)
+ - A Symfony2 REST Level 2 API built with current best practices (FOSRestBundle, JMSSerializerBundle, NelmioApiDocBundle)
  - A Maniascript frontend to that api